Drunk Driving Defense

 How Our Rhode Island DUI Lawyers Can Help

-If you have been charged with a DUI, you are undoubtedly concerned with fees, license suspension, and even potential jail time.
+If you have been charged with a DUI, you are undoubtedly concerned with fees, license suspension, and potential jail time.
 If your license has been suspended, we will work aggressively to get you a hardship license if one is necessary for you to get to work, school, or medical appointments.
-If you are faced with fines that you cannot pay, we will advocate on your behalf to get them lowered.
+If you are faced with fines that you cannot pay, our DUI attorneys will advocate on your behalf to get them lowered.
 If the results of your breathalyzer were shown to be inaccurate or faulty, or if the arresting officer did not follow protocol, we will work to have the charges against you thrown out.
+We are also experienced in using other types of legal defenses in criminal defense cases involving driving under the influence.